November 2016

 Fractures Caused by Osteoporosis: What to Expect and When to Act

-Fractures Caused by Osteoporosis: What to Expect and When to Act Osteoporosis weakens bones by reducing their density and strength, making them more vulnerable to fractures—even from minor falls or everyday movements.
+Osteoporosis weakens bones by reducing their density and strength, making them more vulnerable to fractures—even from minor falls or everyday movements.
 The hips, spine, and wrists are the most common locations for fractures among individuals with osteoporosis.
-Understanding the warning signs of these
+Understanding the warning signs of these fractures is critical for early recognition and prompt medical care.
+Common Fractures

 Fractures Caused by Osteoporosis: What to Expect and When to Act Read More »